Pat878/pat878-pat878.github.io/_posts/blog/2017-09-15-Working_with_Jekyll.markdown

 {% endraw %}
 ```

-The above code lists the various files I want to include from the `_includes` folder. `blognav.html` and `blog.html` are especially important to display the blog.
+The above code lists the various files I want to include from the `_includes` folder. `blognav.html` and `blog.html` are especially important for displaying the blog.

 ----